YOU’VE GOT THIS!

 Bathers or tri suit, towel, goggles and the swim cap provided in your race pack.
 Make sure to wear your timing strap on your left ankle at all times during the race.
 You don’t need to wear your paper race number (bib) until the bike leg, so leave that in transition.

 NOTE: Snorkels and fins/flippers are not allowed because they pose a safety risk to other swimmers; they are hard objects that can be kicked or slapped and cause injury.
-Wetsuits are not allowed as it will be too warm for safe use.
+Wetsuits are not allowed as it will likely be too warm for safe use, and the swim is quite short.

 BIKE 🚴♀️

 Any standard bike in good working order will do.
+Road bike, mountain bike, cruiser - whatever!
+If you’re not sure about your bike being suitable, please contact us.
 Remove any baby seats or baskets if you can.
 Make sure you’ve checked your brakes, chain and gears are all working well.
-Don’t forget a helmet (essential), tyre repair kit, and bike pump, clothes to wear on the bike (if not wearing tri suit) and bike shoes if you have them.
-Otherwise running shoes will do fine.
-You’ll need to put your race number (bib) on the BACK of your shirt.
+Don’t forget a helmet (essential and mandatory), tyre repair kit, and bike pump, clothes to wear on the bike (if not wearing tri suit) and bike shoes if you have them.
+Otherwise normal running shoes will do fine for the whole thing.
+You’ll need to put your race number (bib) on the BACK of your shirt for the bike if you can.

 RUN 🏃♀️